menu

 Occupations and Workforce

 Allenspark is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Allenspark is a town of professionals, managers, and service providers.
-There are especially a lot of people living in Allenspark who work in management occupations (11.32%), community and social services (10.24%), and computer science and math (9.70%).
+Overall, Allenspark is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Allenspark who work in management occupations (20.18%), office and administrative support (12.18%), and community and social services (10.36%).

 Also of interest is that Allenspark has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 20.67% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Allenspark telecommute to their jobs.
+Overall, about 30.00% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle